+So how does the bail bondsman make money?
 A bail bonds agent acts as a surety and pays the full bail amount on behalf of the defendant.
 In exchange, the defendant is required to pay the bail bonds agent a fee, typically 10% of the bail amount, along with any other applicable fees.
 The bail bonds agent keeps this fee as payment for their services.
+It's just a quick run down, but will go into more later.

 Bail bonds agents require you to pay a minimum of 10% of the bail amount along with any additional fees that apply to your case.
 For example, if the bail amount is $4,000, you would need to pay the bondsman $400.
 The bondsman makes money by working with multiple clients and receiving the 10% payment from each one.
 The bondsman pays the full bail amount to secure the defendant's return to court for their hearing.
-The bail money is returned after the hearing is completed, but the defendant must attend the court date.
+You must prepare for the court and then the bail money is returned after the hearing is completed, but the defendant must attend the court date.
 The bondsman is responsible for ensuring the defendant attends the court date, including providing transportation if necessary.

 When you go to a bail bond agent, the first thing they do is figure out whether it's a risk to help bail you out or if they can trust that you'll be honest with their dealings.
 They check things like background history, employment history, criminal history, and financial history.
 Usually, first-time offenders that have a low flight risk are an excellent catch for bondsmen.
 If they deem you worthy, they will pay off your 10% bail fee with a promise that you will pay the premium once the hearing has been completed.
 If a person doesn't show up to their court date, they will have to pay the full bail amount to the court, and because the bondsman paid the 10%, they are partially to blame if someone skips don't show.
 However, if this does happen, it gives the bondsman the legal right to arrest the person who has skipped bail.

-bail bonds agents provide a valuable service by allowing individuals to be released from jail while they await their court date.
+So this is how bail bondsman make money.
+Bail bonds agents provide a valuable service by allowing individuals to be released from jail while they await their court date.
 By posting bail on behalf of the defendant, the bail bonds agent helps to ensure that the criminal justice process runs smoothly and that the defendant is held accountable for their actions.

 If you or someone you know is in jail and needs help being bailed out, Sportsman's Bail Bonds is the place to go.
 We have the best agents in all of Utah to help you with everything you could need.
 We do our best to get you fast results with love.